 The Hogan Entrepreneurial Program is a firm believer that education should take place beyond the walls of a standard classroom, which is why it encourages its students to apply to these study abroad missions led by Ginger Miller, India Trip Coordinator, and Dr. Caryn Callahan, China Trip Coordinator and Professor of Finance and International Business.
 This is the 15th year the Hogan Program has sent students on entrepreneurial study missions to China and the 10th year to India.
-Support is provided by the Freeman Foundation, the Watumull Foundation and, of course, the Hogan Family Foundation.
+Support is provided by the Freeman Foundation, the J. Watumull Fund and, of course, the Hogan Family Foundation.

 Hogan students are asked to raise funds to cover their own airfare.